Entanglement-assisted quantum speedup: Beating local quantum speed limits: Applications

 See Appendix \ref{app:bipartite} (and Ref. \cite{SW17}) for details.
 We emphasize that both local states $|a(t)\rangle$ and $|b(t)\rangle$ depend on both initial states $|a_0\rangle$ and $|b_0\rangle$.
 This shows that the qubits interact across local systems although the evolution is confined to product states.

 With those results, we can, for example, determine the time it takes to swap local states.
-That is, we asses the physical time it takes to implement a swap gate, rather than the number of quantum-computational steps to achieve this, which is the common quantum-information-based approach.
-The full swap happens in both cases after quarter a period, where $|\sin|=1$.
-At those times, we obtain separable states, $|\psi(T/4)\rangle=|b_0,a_0\rangle=|\psi_\mathrm{sep}(T_\mathrm{sep}/4)\rangle$, that exchanges initial qubits $|a_0,b_0\rangle$, with
+That is, we assess the physical time it takes to implement a swap gate, rather than the number of quantum-computational steps to achieve this, which is the common quantum-information-based approach.
+The full swap happens in both cases after a quarter period.
+At those times, we obtain a separable state, $|\psi(T/4)\rangle=|b_0,a_0\rangle=|\psi_\mathrm{sep}(T_\mathrm{sep}/4)\rangle$, that exchanges the initial qubits, with

 For $0< |q|\leq 1$, this means that executing the swap gate takes a factor of $1/|q|$ less time for the actual evolution when compared with the non-entangling process, despite the final outcome being separable in either case.